Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 64

-65 return await self.llm.generate_code(context)Notice how solve never runs tests on the host.
+65 return await self.llm.generate_code(context)solve never runs tests on the host.
 The sandbox boundary contains everything, including the test runner.
 A correctly configured sandbox reduces the code's access to host files, secrets, and networks; its configuration and runtime still require security review and patching.

-The interface-shaped example above depends on a real model and runtime, so it is not a copy-runnable lab.
-The next miniature controller uses prerecorded sandbox evidence to expose the acceptance rule: a patch is not accepted just because it ran; its validation must pass before the budget expires.
+Because the interface-shaped example above depends on a real model and runtime, it isn't a copy-runnable lab.
+The next miniature controller uses prerecorded sandbox evidence to expose the acceptance rule: a patch isn't accepted just because it ran; its validation must pass before the budget expires.

 1from dataclasses import dataclass